kgateway-dev/kgateway/docs/content/advanced_configuration/session_affinity.md

 Your second request will by handled by node 2, and also return a count of 1.
 After you enable session affinity, repeat requests will return a strictly increasing count response.

-The source code for the session affinity app is available in the [solo-docs repo](https://github.com/solo-io/solo-docs).
+The source code for the session affinity app is available [here](../../../docs/examples/session-affinity).
 The core logic is shown below.

 {{< highlight golang "hl_lines=24-29" >}}
 package main